eventespresso/calendar-plus/README.txt

 = Can I have more than one calendar on my site? =

 Yes.
 You can use event categories or tags to create calendar views that only display certain events.
 For example, you could create a direct link to a calendar view that only shows events categorized as Fitness, Fundraisers, etc.

+== External Services ==

+This plugin connects to the Google Maps API and sends details about your events if users choose to view directions to an event.
+The Google Maps API Terms of Service can be found [here](https://cloud.google.com/maps-platform/terms/).

 == Upgrade Notice ==